WatchDogStudios/ApertureUI-Docs/apuidocs/docs/data_bindings/expressions.md

 a.very[5].long.data[99].address
 ```

-Arithmetic types (eg. `int`, `float`), as well as `Rml::String` are supported without the need to register them.
+Arithmetic types (eg. `int`, `float`), as well as `apui::String` are supported without the need to register them.
 Other types need to be registered first.
 It is also possible to bind a variable using getter and setter functions, then the data variable acts as a scalar type.
 See details for registering types in the data model documentation.

 ### Data expressions